aixnr/coronavirus/content/_index.md

 However, another observation that looked at 5,830 of infected individuals in Lombardy demonstrated that the viral loads (nasal swabs) between symptomatic and asymptomatic individuals were not statistically different ([Cereda et al. 2020][path_02], preprint, **Figure 4**).

+**■ Markers for poor prognosis**
+Symptomatic infected individuals could progress into either mild or severe progression.
+However, the risk factors associated with the severe cases are now fully understood.
+This question was explored in a study by [Zhou et al. (2020)][path_04] looking at 191 adult patients (>18 y/o, avg.
+56 y/o) from two hospitals (Jinyitan Hospital & Wuhan Pulmonary Hospital).
+About 28% (n = 54) of the patients died. **Table 1** of this study provided numbers on the patients.
+From the study, 95% patients received antibiotics, suggesting that secondary bacterial infection took place.
+Most common complications were: sepsis, respiratory failure, ARDS, heart failure, and septic shock.
+They also looked at the median duration of viral shedding, which was (on average) 20 days from illness onset.

 **■ Typical disease progression**
 To be added later.

+**■ Evidence of secondary bacterial infection**
+As discussed in **Markers for poor prognosis** above, secondary bacterial infection did happen in infected individuals.

 **■ Common diagnostic procedure**
 To be added later.